BookerDeWitt/MSBDN-DFF/README.md

 MSBDN-DFF/$python test.py --checkpoint path_to_pretrained_model --dataset
 ```

-3.The dehazed images will be saved in the directory of the test set.
+3. The dehazed images will be saved in the directory of the test set.

 ## Train
 The training scripts will be coming soon.